dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 }
 ```

-`by method` constructs copmbine a ghost function (or predicate) with a non-ghost method.
+`by method` constructs combine a ghost function (or predicate) with a non-ghost method.
 The two parts compute the same result, and are verified to do so.
 Uses of the function are verified using the function body, but the method body is used when the function is compiled.